-- (1) Current ratio: Since the company's cash flow from operating activities in 2021 is a net outflow, the ratio is 0; and the main cause for the net outflow of cash flow from operating activities is the proportion of revenue in Q4 of 2021 to the annual revenue Up to 33.96%, and 56.12% of which were concentrated in December, resulting in a substantial increase in the balance of accounts receivable/bills at the end of the year; the increase in inventory is also one of the reasons. - (2) Cash Flow adequacy ratio: The ratio is less than 1 because the company's net cash inflows from operating activities in the last five years are not sufficient to cover capital expenditures, inventory increases and cash dividends in the corresponding period.
-Since the operating activities in 2021 showed a net cash outflow, the proportion dropped significantly. - (3) Cash reinvestment ratio: Zero due to net cash outflow from operating activities in 2021. - 7.3.2 Remedy for cash deficit and liquidity insufficient: Operating profits of the company has been stable, still get full support from financial institutions and no liquidity insufficient up to the date of the report printed.
+- (1) Current ratio: Since the company's cash flow from operating activities in 2022 is a net inflow, the ratio is a positive number; the main reason for the net cash flow from operating activities is the substantial growth in profits in 2022 and proper control of accounts receivable and inventory. - (2) Cash Flow adequacy ratio: The ratio is less than 1 because the company's net cash inflow from operating activities in the last five years is not enough to cover capital expenditures,

+- inventory increases and cash dividends in the corresponding period.
+However, since the net cash flow generated by operating activities in 2022 will return to a net inflow, the ratio will increase significantly. - (3) Cash reinvestment ratio: Since the net cash inflow from operating activities in 2022 is sufficient to cover the distribution of cash dividends for the year, the ratio has risen from 0 to become a positive number. - 7.3.2 Remedy for cash deficit and liquidity insufficient: Operating profits of the company has been stable, still get full support from financial institutions and no liquidity insufficient up to the date of the report printed.